 Family Pay Option FAQs

-Can College Now Family Pay Option courses satisfy high school graduation requirements?
+Can Dual Enrollment Family Pay Option courses satisfy high school graduation requirements?

 Yes.
 If you attend public or private school, check with your school counselor regarding your high school's policy.